acc-trainings-org/customer-api/README.md

 * Copy login command (Top right click on ? mark and then select Command Line Tool) and then after click on Copy Login Command.
 * Open Command Line or Terminal and paste the login command.
 * Type following commands
-   `oc version` - Check OC CLI Version
+   1. `oc version` - Check OC CLI Version
-   `oc status` - Check the status
+   2. `oc status` - Check the status
-   `oc projects` - To see available projects
+   3. `oc projects` - To see available projects
-   `oc new project acctrainings-firstName` - Create new project.
+   4. `oc new project acctrainings-firstName` - Create new project.
 Replace firstName with your name.
-   `oc projects` - check again the project whether it's created.
+   5. `oc projects` - check again the project whether it's created
-   `oc new-app fabric8/s2i-java:latest-java11~https://github.com/acc-trainings/customer-api.git#customer-api-rahul --name=customer-api` - Create new app under your     project.
+   6. `oc new-app fabric8/s2i-java:latest-java11~https://github.com/acc-trainings/customer-api.git#customer-api-rahul --name=customer-api` - Create new app under your project.
+   7. `oc expose svc/customer-api` - Expose your application.
+   8. `oc get route` - This will give you route to access your deployed application.
+   9. copy your url and add `http://copyYourUrl/customer-api/swagger-ui.html` and hit on the browser.